Silent Minute: History

 an inner request from a high spiritual source that there be a Silent Minute of Prayer for Freedom, at 9pm each evening during the striking of Big Ben.
 If enough people joined in this gesture of dedicated intent, the tide would turn and the invasion of England would be diverted.

 Tudor-Pole went to the King and Prime Minister with his request and won both their support.

 An anecdote emphasizes the profound power of the group meditation of the Silent Minute.
 In 1945 a British intelligence officer was interrogating a high Nazi official.
 He asked him why he thought Germany lost the war.
 His reply was, “During the war, you had a secret weapon for which we could find no counter measure, which we did not understand, but it was very powerful.
 It was associated with the striking of the Big Ben each evening.
 I believe you called it the ‘Silent Minute.’

-Silent Minute in the 21st century

-The Silent Minute was revived by Dorothy Forster and gained a new following of people after the 9/11 terrorist attack on the World Trade Center and the commencement of the wars in Iraq and Afghanistan.
-It continues as a small charitable organisation based in London, but with a worldwide list of participants.
-Some people had continued the habit of the 9 p.m. prayer ever since the Second World War, but diverting their focus to the different areas of the World wherever there were conflicts currently ongoing.
-Apart from these few people, the practice had been largely forgotten by the British public for almost half a century until it was revived.

-The trustees maintain that there is always war going on somewhere in the World and that uniting in a collective will for peace may have some beneficial effect for humankind, whether or not there is any direct effect upon the conflict.
-At the heart of the effort there is a community united from people of all ages, races and backgrounds, and a focus on our collective humanity and the benefits of peace in society.

-The Silent Minute does not have any political affiliations and receives no funding, but runs entirely on donations from the general public.